groovy-tutorial/groovy-tutorial/manuscript/07/07_03_Return.md

 I> Closures can return values just like methods.

 Just like methods, closures can return a value.
-In fact both closures and methods always return a value.

 In this next example, the result of the last expression is returned (the value of `num1` or `num2`):

 {lang=groovy}
 <<[Returning a value](code/07/03/return.groovy)